 JAZZ PIANO GREAT MONTY ALEXANDER’S BLAZING LOVE YOU MADLY: LIVE AT BUBBA’S DEBUTS AS A TWO-LP RECORD STORE DAY BLACK FRIDAY EXCLUSIVE FROM RESONANCE ON NOV.
 27

-Previously Unreleased 1982 Audiophile 24-Track Recording Captured at the Fort Lauderdale Club by Criteria Recording Studios’ Legendary Founder Mack Emerman Will Bow as a Two-CD Set on Dec.
-4
+Previously Unreleased 1982 Audiophile 24-Track Recording Captured at the Fort Lauderdale Club by Criteria Recording Studios’ Legendary Founder Mack Emerman as a Two-CD Set.

 Deluxe Packages Will Include an Overview by Jazz Historian Willard Jenkins, Reminiscences by Band Members Paul Berner, Duffy Jackson, and Robert Thomas, Jr., and Tributes from Keyboardists Kenny Barron, Benny Green, Emmet Cohen, and Christian Sands